brandonocasey/habitat/README.md

 ### Milestone 1 - Documentation/Base
 * ~~Create the Documentation for extending and the readme~~
 * ~~Add several portable binaries~~
-* Add a habitat cli
+* Add a stubbed habitat cli
 * determine what variables would be usefull to the user

 ### Milestone 2 - User Settings